RealDeHess/CommunityBeastmen/README.md

 `tele` click on a general, click on a target and enter this command to teleport.

 When spawned in this "artifical" manner, the lords spawn without names (Heroes do).
-To remedy this, you can use the Rename Legendary Lords mod, found [here](https://steamcommunity.com/sharedfiles/filedetails/?id=2856126380&searchtext=rename+legendary+lords)
+To remedy this, you can use [Rename Legendary Lords](https://steamcommunity.com/sharedfiles/filedetails/?id=2856126380&searchtext=rename+legendary+lords)

 ## Bonus Mods & Reskins